 How Brexit may affect prospective and current EU staff at the University of Bath

-The latest information on the support we are offering to prospective and current EU staff and how they may be affected by Britain leaving the European Union.
+The support we are offering to prospective and current EU staff and how they may be affected by Britain leaving the EU.
+(5 September 2016)

 The UK’s vote to leave the EU and the questions it raises

 Our University is proud to welcome over 100 nationalities amongst its staff and students.

 The vote to leave the EU clearly poses significant challenges for us as a university.
 It creates uncertainty and leaves many unanswered questions.